 - Are you pushing the boundaries in energy research and modelling with the IESVE software?

-- Open to current students only (enrolled on a relevant undergraduate/postgraduate course or graduate course of study in the U.S.).
+- Open to current students (enrolled on a relevant undergraduate/postgraduate course or graduate course of study in the U.S.).
 Those who graduated between 30th June 2018 and 30th June 2019 are also eligible to enter.

 - Individual entries only, no team efforts will be considered by the judges.

 - Entries should be a paper with a maximum of 5 pages.

 - Inclusion of a 250-500 word executive summary is essential.